gbouras13/pharokka/docs/install.md

 The easiest way to install phrokka is via conda using

-`conda install phrokka -c gbouras13 -c bioconda -c conda-forge`
+`conda install phrokka -c gbouras13`

 This will install all the dependencies along with phrokka.